 *Affiliate Disclosure

 The journey from midlife to retirement or re-invention is probably the longest and most treacherous one we will experience during our lifetime.
 It seems to go on and merge and morph into many different things.
 Midlife is referred to as ages 35 to 60 and after that, we move right into the “golden years.”
 I don’t know about you but the image that the “golden years” represents is not one that I am ready for.
+Staying focused on your personal goals during this transition can help you navigate the changes and uncertainties that arise.

 Our mind plays all kinds of games with us.
 Our subconscious is filled with images of past experiences, things, or imagery that evoke emotion (good, bad, right, or wrong).
 The subconscious doesn’t make decisions, you do.
 As we move into, through, and past “midlife” we get to decide just how we will live this time in our life, whatever you wish to call “this time” in your life.
-That is as long as our health is on board with us, which is a topic for a different post
+That is as long as our health is on board with us, which is a topic for a different post.

 Recently Honey wrote a story about “cutting the fluff,” which is an excellent follow-up read!